ejolly/svelteturk/docs/manage-workers.md

 Contacting a Worker(s) requires a subject and body which will be used to generate and send and email from your Requestor account, by Mturk.

 > [!WARNING]
-> Do to restrictions imposed by Mturk, you can only email a Worker if they have previously submitted at least 1 Assignment for a HIT you have created.
+> Due to restrictions imposed by Mturk, you can only email a Worker if they have previously submitted at least 1 Assignment for a HIT you have created.
 However, due to a limitation with their API, SvelteTurk will not be able to notify you if you try to contact a Worker who has never completed an Assignment for you.
 This will never typically happen except in 2 rare cases:
 >
 > 1. If a Worker submits an Assignment in the Mturk sandbox but not in the main marketplace, you will only be able to contact them while SvelteTurk is in [sandbox mode](modes.md) and visa versa.
 >